MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-windows-server-faq.md

 ---

-# Windows Server in Azure Stack Hub marketplace FAQ
+# Windows Server in Azure Stack Hub Marketplace FAQ

-This article answers some frequently asked questions about Windows Server images in the [Azure Stack Hub marketplace](azure-stack-marketplace.md).
+This article answers some frequently asked questions about Windows Server images in the [Azure Stack Hub Marketplace](azure-stack-marketplace.md).

 ## Marketplace items